Winning the Wrong Way

 Business professionals setting 2026 revenue targets and KPIs should recognize that hitting a number once is far easier than creating repeatable processes that sustain performance long term.

+My own experience pursuing a personal performance goal in early 2026 made this distinction unmistakably clear.
 For context, I participate in a Spin class three to four times a week (See previous blog, "You Have 4 Minutes Left, Make Them Count").
-Rankings matter to me and individual riders are measured against anywhere from 25 to 35 other riders each session.
+Rankings matter to me, and individual riders are measured against anywhere from 25 to 35 other riders each session.

+For most of 2025, I kept finishing third.
+Consistently.
+Frustratingly.
+Predictably.
 I couldn’t break into second place, no matter how much effort I put in.
-And because I’m extremely competitive, I set a very specific goal: before the end of 2025, I wanted to rank second at least once.
-And that specificity mattered to me.
+Because I’m extremely competitive, I set a very specific goal: before the end of 2025, I wanted to rank second at least once.
+That specificity mattered to me.

+I didn’t say “get better.”
+I didn’t say “improve my spinning.”
 I defined a clear outcome.
 And it worked!

 I didn’t just hit second place once.
 I hit it twice against strong competition.
 Even better, when I reviewed my stats, I was hitting personal bests across multiple performance categories.
 My goal had been met multiple times, and my improvement was measurable, repeatable, and earned.

+For 2026, I raised the bar.
+My new goal: rank first at least once during the year.
+And here’s where it gets interesting.
 There’s one rider named Max who shows up regularly.
 If Max is in the room, first place is nearly impossible.
 He’s that good.
-And when he’s in the room, I am fired up to see if I can beat him.
+When he’s there, I am fired up to see if I can beat him.
 He’s my nemesis and my motivation.

+First place.
+Out of 28 riders.
 HOOOOOOORAY!!!
 I had hit my 2026 goal within four days of the year starting!
 Unbelievable!
 Something to celebrate!

+And yet, something felt off.
 When I looked deeper at my stats, none of them were personal bests.
 Many were below what I’d achieved in 2025 when I ranked second.
 I had won - but without the elite performance I knew I was capable of.

-And that’s when the lesson clicked.
+That’s when the lesson clicked.

 Outcome goals tell you if you won.
 Performance goals tell you if you earned it.

 In business, this happens all the time.
 A team hits their number because a competitor exits the market, one outsized deal closes, or conditions temporarily improve.
+Leadership celebrates.

-But underneath: Conversion rates didn’t improve.
+But underneath, conversion rates didn’t improve.
 Sales cycle time didn’t shorten.
 Execution didn’t level up.
 That’s situational success, not performance excellence.

 If you’ve already set your goals for 2026, don’t throw them out.
 Instead, layer underneath them.
+Ask:

 What must improve for this result to be repeatable?